 A big reason why people choose to have a destination wedding is the weather.
 Sunny ceremonies are lovely, but you need to be prepared.
 Sun cream and shades are a must, and insect repellent is also a good idea if you’re heading somewhere exotic.
 If the ceremony’s outside, try to find out whether there’ll be any shade – if not, consider taking a sun hat.
 Needless to say, tropical sun and make-up don’t get along very well, so make sure you pack waterproof mascara, powder and blotting papers.

 Presents or your presence?

 If a couple choose to get married abroad, they may say that you don’t need to bring a gift – especially if you’re paying for your own flights and accommodation.
 Or, they might not.
 Unless you’re explicitly told that there’s a no-gift policy, it’s best to buy a present.
 But that doesn’t mean you have to take it away with you.
 Check whether the couple are happy to receive their gift at home, either before or after the wedding.

 Check, and check again

 Before you leave for the airport, double check you have all the essentials – and by that, we mean things that can’t be replaced.
-If you forget your shades, it’s not the end of the world.
+If you forget your sunglasses, it’s not the end of the world.
 But there are some things you simply must remember, especially if it’s your wedding.
 Like the rings.
 And your speech.
-In all the excitement, it’s easy to forget the usual holiday items – read our packing check list to make sure you’ve covered everything.
+In all the excitement, it can also be easy to forget the usual holiday items – so read our packing check list to make sure you’ve covered everything.